-PlanetTogether server, clients, and associated programs run on the Microsoft .NET Framework (version 4.8).
+PlanetTogether server, clients, and associated programs running on the Microsoft .NET Framework (version 4.8).
 It is compatible with all Microsoft Windows operating systems that support this framework.
-A 64-bit operating system is recommended for better performance and future support.
+However, a 64-bit operating system is recommended for better performance and future support.

 Note: PlanetTogether versions 11.39.9 and later now require a .NET Framework version 4.8.

-Any virtual machine that meets the minimum hardware requirements and is running a compatible operating system is sufficient to handle PlanetTogether.
+Any virtual machine that meets the minimum hardware requirements and runs a compatible operating system is sufficient to handle PlanetTogether.
 The standard approach to installing PlanetTogether in the cloud is to use a Windows virtual machine on any cloud platform.

 Note that there is great variability in the performance of cloud virtual machines.
-As CPU performance is the most important factor for the speed of PlanetTogether, cloud machines with fast computing performance are recommended.
+However, as CPU performance is the most important factor for the speed of PlanetTogether, cloud machines with fast computing performance are recommended.

-Server software installation using our web installer requires access to https://planettogether.com and the following subdomains as well as the Licensing URLs below.
+Server software installation using our web installer requires access to https://planettogether.com and the following subdomains and the Licensing URLs below.
 An offline installer is also available if internet access is unavailable.